trave84/snippets/gulp-templates/README.md

 ## 01-browserync

 Browsersync automatically refreshing `.html` and `.css` files in root folder.

+_This is mainly the most simple example._

 ## 02-scss

 Same as 01 but also compiling `index.css` from Sass (scss) in `index.scss`.
 Generating sourcemaps too.

+_Again more of a example for learning._

 ## 03-advanced-css-compiling